Daksh-Elluminati/TaxiGo---trip-partner/Assignment_2/taxi-go/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-# Uber Clone Backend
+# TaxiGo-trip Backend

-This is the backend for an Uber Clone project, focusing on user and driver management, trip scheduling, and secure authentication.
+This is the backend for an TaxiGo-trip project, focusing on user and driver management, trip scheduling, and secure authentication.
 The backend is modular and scalable, designed to support future frontend integration.

 ## Table of Contents
 - [Project Overview](#project-overview)